belindaxie/belindaxie.github.io/_posts/2020-09-23-climate-reality-leader.md

 ### My Acts of Leadership

-1. Presentation - I am currently collaborating with 4 other Climate Reality Leaders from UNSW to give a combine presentation to the broader UNSW community.
+1. Presentation - I am currently collaborating with 4 other Climate Reality Leaders from UNSW to give a combined presentation to the broader UNSW community.
 I'm very excited about this!
 We are all from different parts of the university, but completely united in our desire to see local action.
 2. Letter to the Editor - I want to submit several Letters.
 Citizens' Climate Lobby has been an excellent resource for this, as there are some brilliant writers involved with CCL.
 3. This blog post - Reflecting on what I learnt and how I can apply it is a useful push to get on with it!